Select or modify existing instructional materials

-- Example: Proposal of adding instructional materials into a design, supplementing learning activities by including instructional materials, Digital Job Aid (EDCI 566, EDCI 568), Learning Design Activities (EDCI 575), Instructional Website Tech Integration (EDCI 560), Technology Integrated Project (EDCI 564), performance, workplace or educational reflection, review, or feedback of a project focusing on adding instructional materials.
+- Example: Proposal of adding instructional materials into a design, supplementing learning activities by including instructional materials, Digital Job Aid (EDCI 566, EDCI 568), Learning Design Activities (EDCI 575), Instructional Website Tech Integration (EDCI 560), Technology Integrated Project (EDCI 564), Final Project (EDCI 569 if taken in Spring 2021 or later), performance, workplace or educational reflection, review, or feedback of a project focusing on adding instructional materials.

 For the competency “Integrate existing instructional materials into the design,” I have chosen to submit my work-related instructional design documents for helping an instructor to guide students through the creation of a Minecraft like game using the software Scratch.